belle2/basf2/online_book/basf2/fei.rst

     * Get the weight files from the conditions database
     * Add the FEI to your path with `fei.get_default_channels` and `fei.FeiConfiguration`.
     * FEI Purity and efficiency are controlled by a cut on ``extraInfo(SignalProbability)``
+    * The B\ :sub:`tag` from the FEI can be used to construct a complete ϒ(4S) event.

 .. topic:: Author of this lesson

     Moritz Bauer

+.. rubric:: Footnotes

+.. [#f1] You can also use the :ref:`Grammar_for_custom_MCMatching` to do this,
+        both ways should give the same result in this exercise.
+        For simplicity, will stick with `isSignalAcceptMissingNeutrino`.